For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Imagine a tool so versatile that it can compose music, generate legal documents, assist in developing vaccines, and even create artwork that seems to have sprung from the brush of a Renaissance master.

 This isn’t the plot of a sci-fi novel, but the reality of generative artificial intelligence (AI).
 Generative AI is transforming how we approach creativity and problem-solving across various sectors.
-But what exactly is this technology, and how is it being applied today?
+But what exactly is this technology, and how are generative AI terms like hallucination, diffusion models, and prompt engineering shaping its applications today?

 In this blog, we will explore the most important generative AI terms and generative AI use cases.